-Understanding shipping terms is crucial to every business that needs to transport goods, both locally and internationally.
+Understanding shipping terms is crucial to every business that needs to transport goods locally and internationally.

 What are Shipping Terms?
 (Also Known as INCOTERMS)

 The terms of shipment in international trade, also known as International Commercial Terms (Incoterms), were established by the International Chamber of Commerce(ICC).
 Incoterms codified shipping terms and meanings are intended to create a transparent practice of establishing delivery terms, costs, responsibilities, and potential risks common to the freight industry.
-Moreover, Incoterms identifies who holds ownership of freight as well as when the transfer of ownership occurs.
+Moreover, Incoterms identifies who holds ownership of freight and when the transfer of ownership occurs.

 This framework allows for seamless transactions between international shippers and consignees as these cargo shipping terms are internationally recognized.
-The intent of all shipping terms laid out by the Incoterms is to prevent potential misunderstanding between countries.
+All shipping terms laid out by the Incoterms aim to prevent potential misunderstandings between countries.

 History of Shipping Terms

-The history of freight shipping terms goes back to 1936, when they were initially published.
-They have been continually updated over the years, with its eight installment established in 2011 (Incoterms 2010).
+The history of freight shipping terms goes back to 1936 when they were initially published.
+They have been continually updated over the years, with its eighth installment established in 2011 (Incoterms 2010).
 The amendments were created to keep pace with modern shipping practices.

 How Shipping Terms are Used

-Shipping delivery terms established under the Incoterms set out to clarify three major points.
+Shipping delivery terms established under the Incoterms clarified three significant points.